rohitsaijanga/rohitsaijanga/README.md

 -->

 ### About Me:
-📊  I'm a data analyst who is passionate about all things data.
+📊  I'm an aspiring Business Analyst who is passionate about all things data.
 😄  Pronouns - He/Him/His.

 ### Links: